DaveVoorhis/Wrapd/README.md

 ### Extend Wrapd ###

-To extend, modify, customise or improve Wrapd, you'll need to download the source from GitHub and meet the following requirements:
+To extend, modify, customise or improve Wrapd, you'll need to download the source from GitHub and have the following tools on hand:

 #### Requirements ####
 - Docker.
 (Docker images of popular DBMSs are used to run end-to-end tests.)